-With 5G now rolling out across the UK on all four main networks, as well as being offered by a growing number of MVNOs, now’s the time when you might want to jump on board, but you might also be wondering just how much of an upgrade over 4G it really is?
+With 5G now quite widely available across the UK on all four main networks, as well as being offered by a large number of MVNOs, now’s the time when you might want to jump on board, but you might also be wondering just how much of an upgrade over 4G it really is?

 The short answer is that it’s a massive upgrade.
 It’s enormously faster, designed to provide huge capacity, and is even set to support a wide range of innovative new services across different industries.